go-gost/docs/en/docs/tutorials/redirect.md

     Traffic sniffing is enabled through the `sniffing` option, which is not enabled by default.

     If the SNI information is not sniffed for HTTPS traffic, you can enable the `sniffing.fallback` option and try to connect again using the original target address.

+    When the resolved address of the SNI differs from the original destination, use `sniffing.dialOriginalDst` to dial the original destination address while keeping sniffed hostname-based routing (e.g., bypass) intact.

 ## REDIRECT